Don-Chris/Plot2LaTeX/README.md

 ## To do

 - [ ] Allow multiple line text
-- [ ] Speed up code by smarter string replacement of SVG file
 - [ ] Resize of legend box using: [h,icons,plots,str] = legend(); (not so simple)
 - [ ] Size difference .svg and .fig if specifying units other than px.
 (Matlab limitation?)